We-Will-Fix-Your-PC/wewillfixyourpc_bot/rasa/data/nlu.md

 - unlock my phone
 - unlock my [nokia](brand:Nokia) from [ee](network)
 - unlock
-- do you do sim unlock
+- do you do sim unlock?
+- can you sim unlock my phone?

 ## synonym:1
 - one